okbrown/plexserver-telegram-bot/README.md

  * `gulp prod` to start normally

  ###Configuration
  * You will need to edit `plex-config/index.js` to reflect your PMS setup, e.g.your library locations and names will need to changed accordingly.
-See lines 11-14 and 28 - 42 to see how its done.
+See lines `11-14` and `28 - 42` to see how its done.
 You will need to check out http://yourPMSserverAddress:32400/library/sections to get your library number root `key`.
 Simply look for the root folder library name you created and then the object `key` above it.

- #####Thats all for now, as thats as far as I have got myself, as I still need to clean up the way telegram displays the results it gets from the PMS API.

  #####P.S:
  This is my <a href="https://github.com/okbrown/telegram-plexbot" target="_blank">first version</a> `https://github.com/okbrown/telegram-plexbot` done in Python from my very first github account I barely used (i prefer bitbucket because the private repositories lol) might have some useful bits in there, who knows.